Fast fibre roll-out for businesses is essential – Oceanic Estates interview

 “The local authority should define what is sacrosanct and what is negotiable, and on that basis, the premise could swing more to being yes rather than no in terms of a planning application.
 It would mean that everyone is focused on looking to see how the proposed development could work for all concerned and achieving policy goals, because often there is no right or wrong answer.
 What’s needed is a balance.

 “In terms of encouraging the creation of more business space, adopting a more flexible approach to employment use classes would help secure tenants.
-A 2000 sq. ft to a 30,000 sq. ft unit, with a portal frame and normal eaves height looks the same from the outside, whether it’s for light industrial (B1), for distribution and storage (B8), or general industrial (B2).
 I appreciate there can be good reasons why certain uses need to be restricted, for example proximity to residential dwellings, but more flexibility would mean that developers and planners can react more quickly; that can be the difference between a company taking a building, or relocating elsewhere.